 As part of our loss mitigation efforts, we periodically investigate insured loans and evaluate the related servicing to ensure compliance with applicable guidelines and to detect possible fraud or misrepresentation.
 As a result, we have rescinded, and may in the future rescind, coverage on loans that do not meet our guidelines.
 In the past, we recognized significant benefits from taking action on these investigations and evaluations under our master policies.
 However, the PMIERs rescission relief principles, which have been incorporated into our mortgage insurance policies since 2014, limit our rescission rights for underwriting defects, misrepresentation, and in other circumstances, such as in cases where the borrower makes a certain number of timely mortgage payments.
 Therefore, we may not recognize the same level of future benefits from rescission actions as we have in years prior to 2014, potentially resulting in higher losses than under our older master policies.
 In addition, our rescission rights and certain other rights have temporarily become more limited due to accommodations we have made in connection with COVID-19.
 On April 17, 2020, we announced that we will not make loans ineligible for rescission relief in certain circumstances where the failure to make payments was associated with a COVID-19-related forbearance.
 On September 30, 2020, GMICO entered into the COVID-19 Master Policy Alternatives, Extensions and Flexibilities Agreements with the GSEs (collectively, the "Master Policy Alternatives Agreement"), pursuant to which GMICO agreed to temporarily waive or grant alternatives, extensions and flexibilities around various requirements included in certain policies owned by the GSEs.
-The Master Policy Alternatives Agreement includes several provisions aimed at avoiding claim denial and cancellation of coverage resulting from the COVID-19 pandemic.
-The Master Policy Alternatives Agreement expired on March 31, 2021 and the parties are engaging in discussions regarding an extension of the Master Policy Alternatives Agreement.
+The Master Policy Alternatives Agreement, which was terminated on July 31, 2021, included several provisions aimed at avoiding claim denial and cancellation of coverage resulting from the COVID-19 pandemic.
 See "Regulation-Agency Qualification Requirements."
 The mortgage finance industry (with government support) has adopted various programs to modify delinquent loans to make them more affordable to borrowers with the goal of reducing the number of foreclosures.
 Our master policies contain covenants that require cooperation and loss mitigation by the insured.
-The effect on us of a loan modification depends on re-default rates, which can be affected by factors such as changes in home values and unemployment.
+The effect on us of a loan modification depends on redefault rates, which can be affected by factors such as changes in home values and unemployment.
 Our estimates of the number of loans qualifying for modification programs is based on management's judgment as informed by past experience and current market conditions but are inherently uncertain.
 We cannot predict what the actual volume of loan modifications will be or the ultimate re-default rate, and therefore, we cannot be certain whether these efforts will provide material benefits to us.